Planning for your Freshman and International Student Orientation

 Please refer to the Parking and Traffic Office for details on how to register for a parking space for the semester or academic year.

-From there, families will be directed to the Schaefer Center for new student and Parent Orientation check-in.
-The Opening Session will begin in the Schaefer Center promptly at 10:00 a.m.
+Parents and families will be directed to the Schaefer Center for new student and Parent Orientation check-in.
+The Opening Session for everyone will begin in the Schaefer Center promptly at 10:00 a.m.

 Additional Helpful Information